The 2005 Oklahoma Legislature passed SB 982, also known as the

 pre-calculus (must have completed geometry and Algebra II),

-calculus and Advanced Placement statistics
+calculus, statistics and probability, and Advanced Placement

 ||biology, chemistry, physics or any lab science certified by

 ||must include 1 unit of American history and 2 units from the